apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

 You must configure each callout with Property elements in the policy configuration.

-Examples for how to parse and verify an HTTP signature using HMAC-SHA256 follow.
+Examples for how to parse and verify an HTTP signature using HMAC-SHA256 or RSA-SHA256 follow.

 To get the signature example to work, you will need the API Proxy to be created.
 You also need an API Product, which must contain the API Proxy.
 And